Deals4 min read

 Camry HybridXSE FWD4.49% APR60 months

-• No cash-back or dealer cash programs in June
+• No cash-back or dealer cash in June

-• Toyota Camry at approximately 34 days' supply nationally — not enough pressure to discount meaningfully
+• Camry at ~34 days' supply nationally — not enough pressure to discount meaningfully

-• 4.49% is competitive but not the best rate in the segment (see Honda Accord below)
+• 4.49% is competitive but not the best rate in the segment (see the Accord)

-• Camry's 46 mpg combined (FWD) and class-leading resale are the real arguments for paying MSRP
+• The Camry's 46 mpg combined (FWD) and class-leading resale are the real arguments for paying MSRP, and they're good ones

 Honda Accord and Accord Hybrid